Gelochka/Gelochka-VLBI_calibrated_troposphere_1993_2002/README.md

 All you need now is subtract  troposphere and clock parameters (line 504) and process exepriment using the standard least squares method.
 # How to downoald all files?

-You can download individual experiments by cliking .
+You can download individual experiments by cliking on zip-archive and download row file.

 1) Using *git* via terminal / command line.